This program is offered at Clark State's Springfield - Downtown location.

 The law enforcement field is thriving.
 Advances in technology and an emphasis on homeland security have fueled a demand for a new breed of law enforcement professionals equipped to meet the changes in national security.
 Several rewarding law enforcement careers that are in demand in today’s security-conscious society include FBI Agent, Homeland Security, Police Officer, Deputy Sheriff, Armed Security, Corrections Officers, Probation Officers, Court Officers, U.S. Marshal, Customs Agent, Secret Service Agent, and Game Warden.

-Basic Peace Officer Training topics include administration, legal, human relations, firearms, driving, traffic accidents, investigation, patrol, traffic enforcement, civil disorders, defensive tactics, first aid, homeland security, and physical conditioning.
-Additional certificates are earned for radar/lidar, pepper spray, straight baton, and taser.
+Basic Peace Officer Training topics include administration, legal, human relations, firearms, driving, traffic, investigation, patrol, traffic enforcement, civil disorders, defensive tactics, first aid, homeland security, and physical conditioning.
+Additional certificates can be earned for pepper spray and taser.

 Academy applicants must meet stringent entrance requirements as directed by the Attorney General of the State of Ohio before admitted to the program.
 Requirements that must be met are: